How to Pass the CFA Level 1

 Of course, the questions can be tricky, with each wrong choice reflecting calculation or logic errors that examinees are known to make.
 Nonetheless, be sure to answer all the questions as you won’t be penalized for answering incorrectly.

 Even more important than knowing the structure of the CFA Level I exam is anticipating its content.
 After all, this is where it all comes down to.
-If you have the wrong content expectations, you will have little – if any – chances of passing, for then you would be studying the wrong topics.
+If you have the wrong content expectations, you will have little – if any – chance of passing, for then you would be studying the wrong topics.
 Then again, you don’t only have to know what topics to study, but also which ones to study more or less than the others.

 Exam Weight Distribution